mc-smp/AdvancedServerList/docs/addons/banplugins.md

 The BanPlugins Addon was made to provide placeholders for different punishment plugins to use in AdvancedServerList.

+/// info
+The BanPlugins Addon is available in downloads of AdvancedServerList on [:simple-modrinth: Modrinth](https://modrinth.com/plugin/advancedserverlist) and on [Releases on :simple-codeberg: Codeberg](https://codeberg.org/Andre601/AdvancedServerList/releases).
+///

 ## Placeholders

 /// tab | AdvancedBan